 Students must Apply for a Degree through the myUK system.
 From the Student Services tab, students will choose MyRecords and then Apply for a Degree.
 Students should check the appropriate semester and degree.
 Please note that the degree should be listed as Master of Science in Information Communication Technology.
-If the degree is listed as a Master of Arts degree, students should contact Ashley DeWitt (ashdewitt@uky.edu) immediately.
 Again, instructions will be available in the e-mail sent to the listsery.